Kamala Harris: Everything you need to know about the new vice president

 As the Democratic vice presidential nominee, Harris has backed Biden's health plan, which would provide a public option for Americans seeking health care and aim to lower costs.

 Reproductive rights: Harris has defended reproductive rights and the right to abortion and, in the wake of Justice Ruth Bader Ginsburg's death, has argued that Trump's Supreme Court Justice Amy Coney Barrett (a nominee at the time) could reverse Roe. v.
 Wade, which Harris would not approve.

 Harris said in remarks during a September speech in North Carolina.
 "There is no other issue that so disrespects and dishonors the work of Justice Ginsburg's life, then undoing the seminal decision in the court's history that made it clear -- a woman has a right to make decisions about her own body."

 Marijuana: Harris is in favor of decriminalizing marijuana at the federal level and has proposed regulating marijuana and expunging prior marijuana convictions.
 This is in contrast to her previous positions on the issue.
 From 2011 to 2017, under her purview as attorney general of California, tens of thousands of residents in the state were arrested annually for marijuana infractions, according to a 2016 Drug Policy Alliance report.
 She said "times have changed."

 Harris is the daughter of an Indian mother and Jamaican father and is the second Black woman and first South Asian American senator in history.

 In Sanskrit, her name means "lotus."

-She is the author of a newly-released memoir, "The Truths We Hold: An American Journey," and the children's book, "Superheroes Are Everywhere."
+She is the author of a memoir, "The Truths We Hold: An American Journey," and a children's book, "Superheroes Are Everywhere."
 Harris credits her late mother, Shyamala Gopalan Harris, with empowering her to look for solutions.